Russian State Library: Holdings

 In 2000, holdings were 42 million items, consisting of books in living and dead languages.
 In that year the library received over 357,000 thousand copies of documents including foreign items.
 The holdings include a manuscript collection dating to the sixth century, family and estate archives including those of industrial and land-owning dynasties, personal papers of notable individuals from across the spectrum, and an autograph collection.
-The collection includes a Gutenberg Bible, Ivan Fedorov's "Apostles" (1564) and first editions of works by Nicolaus Copernicus, Charles Darwin and Isaac Newton.
+The collection includes a Gutenberg Bible, illuminated manuscripts such as the 14th-century Psalter of Ivan the Terrible, Ivan Fedorov's "Apostles" (1564), and first editions of works by Nicolaus Copernicus, Charles Darwin and Isaac Newton.
 United Nations documents number to over 250,000.
 Holdings include maps, military literature, music and sound collections, oriental literature, newspapers and dissertations.
 In 2017 holdings crossed 47 million in 360 languages.

 The Electronic Library department was created in the mid-1990s.
 Its first collection included 900,000 theses in Russian.
 The United Nations' Memory of the World Programme saw involvement with digitized items such as the Arkhangelsk Gospel (year 1092) and old Russian newspapers, maps, posters.
 Digitization of the initial collection of the Electronic Library was also expanded through projects with the Library of Congress, United States, and the European Union.
 With regard to music, digitization of old printed music allows for its preservation and easier distribution and access to those interested including researchers; the digitization attempts to capture the artistic nature as well, including the art on covers and markings by owners and so on.
 The Digital Dissertation Library was initiated in 2003.
 As its size grew with yearly additions, the number of virtual reading rooms of the Digital Dissertation Library also increased, including those in other countries.